cloudmesh-community/book/chapters/iaas/azure/products.md

-# Microsof Azure and Cloud Products
+# Microsoft Azure and Cloud Products

 Just as Amazon Microsoft offers a large number of services.
 Many of them are not just IaaS services.
 We list here the from Microsoft featured services as of Sep.
 2018.
-The onece markd with a :star: are related to IaaS.
+The ones marked with a :star: are related to IaaS.

-The services are organized in teh following categories:
+The services are organized in the following categories:

 -   AI + Machine Learning
 -   Analytics